-They’re among seven Italian film classics showing this weekend at the restored North Park Theatre, to coincide with the Galbani Italian Cheese Heritage Festival on Hertel Avenue, which runs Thursday through Sunday.
+Seven Italian film classics will show this weekend at the restored North Park Theatre, coinciding with the annual Galbani Cheese Italian Heritage Festival on Hertel Avenue.

-Other classic and independent art films will be screened through the week, reflecting the movie house operators’ promise in March, when the theater reopened, to offer a diverse programming mix.
+Other classic movies and indie art films will also be screened through the week, reflecting the theater operators’ promise when the theater reopened in March to offer an eclectic programming mix.

+Barker also singled out “Cinema Paradiso”.
 “It is one of the North Park’s most famous films.
 I think it had one of the longest runs – if not the longest run – in the theater’s history.
-It’s nice to bring that one back because a lot of people parallel the life of the single-screen theater in the film with the North Park itself,” Barker said.
+It’s always nice to bring that one back because a lot of people parallel the life of the single-screen theater in the film with the North Park itself.

-Also on tap are a matinee of the children’s fantasy “Jason and the Argonauts,” with Ray Harryhausen’s acclaimed stop-motion animation; the newly restored Richard Lester-directed Beatles classic “A Hard Day’s Night;” and “A Most Wanted Man,” starring the late Phillip Seymour Hoffman in what may be his last released film.
+Also on tap are a matinee of the children’s fantasy “Jason and the Argonauts,” with Ray Harryhausen’s stop-motion animation; the newly-restored Beatles classic “A Hard Day’s Night”; and “A Most Wanted Man,” starring the late Phillip Seymour Hoffman in what may be his last released film.

 “Jason and the Argonauts” continues the theater’s pledge to offer weekend children’s programming, following such films as “The Neverending Story” and “Harry Potter and the Prisoner of Azkaban.”

 The restored version of “A Hard Day’s Night” has garnered praise in film magazines.
 “I think it will look and sound better than it ever has before.
 A lot of Beatles fans are excited about this one,” Barker said.

 Hoffman’s performance in “A Most Wanted Man” “looks to be a riveting performance as a German intelligence agent.” he said.